ericwindmill/flutter_by_example/README.md

     - add `User` feature, allowing users to log in and save progress.
         - Probably should use Firestore for this: easy, built in Auth.
     - add mailing list form
-    - rewrite in Flutter for web

 - server
     - validate frontmatter
+    - improve ToC functionality with yaml
+        - see [angel-server/web/post_order.yaml] for an example
-    - support sub folders for table of contents
+    - ~~support sub folders for table of contents~~
         - ~~getting TOC supports sub folders~~
         - ~~getting single page should search through all subfolders and find the one that matches the request~~
             - ~~i.e.: "/content/test.md" will find "/content/dart/test.md"~~
     - v2: implement a cache on the server
-    - implement API for search
+    - v2: implement API for search
+    - v2: Implement auth

 - deploy
     - Add Travis CI/CD with github hook
-    - deploy both client and server with either k8s/GCP or Heroku
+    - deploy Heroku